 TUESDAY WORK PARTY

 Anyone interested in taking part in this group is asked to contact Alistair Coull on 01542 831295.
-There is always work for any pair of willing hands.
+There is always work for any pair of willing hands from weeding, painting, cleaning, joinery, electrical, plumbing, engineering, permanent way, the list is endless.
 Come along, learn something new or share your skills with others!